 - Shut down your laptop and disconnect the AC adapter.

-- Now Remove the battery, then press and Hold down the power button on the laptop for 10 sec, and then release it,
+- Now Remove the battery, press and Hold down the power button on the laptop for 10 seconds, and then release it,

 - Put your battery back in and plug your charger into your laptop.

 - Turn on your laptop and See if the battery is charging.